anotherAsad/AdvancedVLSIdesign/README.md

 I have been using the following steps to compile my FIR implementations:

 1. Setup cell library (as stated above).
 2. Analyze the verilog module to be synthesized.
 Use `File -> Analyze`.
 It turns out that the design compiler supports a very strict subset of verilog.
-One may have to retailor the code at some spots to make it pass with design compiler.
+One may have to re-tailor the code at some spots to make it pass with a design compiler.
 3. Elaborate the top module.
 Use `File -> Elaborate`.
 4. Specify timing and load capacitance constraints.
 I have batched my specifications in a `tcl` script given below:
    ```tcl